BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

 The second season you need to search for separately.
 It takes place in 1943 in the same hospital.

-Content: TV-MA for nudity but is not vulgar.
-Nude deceased bodies may occasionally be present due to the premise of the series.
+Content: TV-MA for nudity, but it is not vulgar.
+Nude deceased bodies may occasionally be present due to the series’ premise.

 #11: THE CROWN (2016)

 Netflix Synopsis: This drama follows the political rivalries and romance of Queen Elizabeth II’s reign and the events that shaped the second half of the 20th century.